gabadigital/sharedhousing.github.io/content/about.md

 description: "Apply to the Shared Housing Solution Housing Model"
 ---

+### Our Mission:  We house people who deserve good homes in shared housing:   veterans, women, moms, the elderly and foster kids.
 ### WHY SINGLE FAMILY HOMES
 * **The problem:**  There is a lack of affordable housing for some of the most deserving members of society.
 * **How does an investor achieve high returns** using a model of socially responsible investing?